uno-sebastian/The-Power-of-Plots/README.md

-# Sebastian's Matplotlib Challenge - The Power of Plots
+# The Power of Plots

 ## Background